ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

 # Ordering Cloud Director site instances
 {: #tenant-ordering}

 You can create an {{site.data.keyword.vmware-service_full}} single-tenant Cloud Director site from the VMware Solutions user interface.
-First review the minimum requirements.
+First, review the minimum requirements.

 {{site.data.keyword.vmware-service_short}} multitenant Cloud Director site instances are ordered and managed by {{site.data.keyword.IBM}}.
 For more information, see [Planning the deployment](/docs/vmware-service?topic=vmware-service-tenant-plan-deploy).
 {: note}